avagordon01/tools-server/readme.md

 ## motivation

-debugging hadeanos programs is _hard_. we wouldve saved many _many_ hours of developer time by having a tool like this.
+debugging parallel and/or distributed programs is _hard_. we wouldve saved many _many_ hours of developer time by having a tool like this.
 (and saved even more time with similar tool integrations based on the tool server, looking at you perf, ss, strace, etc)